mikewatford/snww/README.md

 # Super Nerd and Wonder Woman

-The ideas, rambling, and journal of two nerds
+The ideas, ramblings, and journal of two nerds.